AdobeDocs/experience-manager-65.en/help/forms/using/resize-using-layout-mode-interactive-communication.md

 1. Tap ![multi-column](assets/multi-column.svg) and select the number of columns from the drop-down list.
 The number of columns can range from 1 to 12.
 The panel gets divided into a multi-column layout.

 ![multi column in layout mode](assets/multi-column-layout.png)

-## Enable the new responsive grid for old responsive layouts {#enableresponsivegrid}

-Enable the new responsive grid for forms that you create using AEM Forms 6.4 or lower version to resize components.

->[!NOTE]
->
->Switching to the new responsive grid discards the layout properties already defined for components used in the form.

-Perform the following steps to enable the new responsive grid:

-1. Select **Layout** from the drop-down list that appears at the top next to the **Preview** option.
-A confirmation to enable the Layout mode displays.
-1. Tap **Yes** to enable the **Layout** mode for the form.

-### Embed an old fragment in an adaptive form with new responsive layout {#embed-an-old-fragment-in-an-adaptive-form-with-new-responsive-layout}

-The new responsive layout for adaptive form allows you to add an adaptive form fragment with the old responsive layout to the form.
-However, the new layout discards the layout properties already defined for components used in the fragment.
-You can switch to the Layout mode to define the layout properties for components used in the fragment.

-### Embed a fragment with new responsive layout in an old adaptive form {#embed-a-fragment-with-new-responsive-layout-in-an-old-adaptive-form}

-If you embed a fragment with the new responsive layout in an adaptive form with an old responsive layout, the system prompts you to enable the Layout mode for the form and re-embed the fragment.

-To enable the Layout mode, select **Layout** from the drop-down list that appears at the top next to the **Preview** option and tap **Yes** to confirm.
-Select **Edit** mode to re-embed the fragment.

 ## Disable Layout mode for forms with old responsive layout {#disable-layout-mode-for-forms-with-old-responsive-layout}